Lectures & Trunk Shows

 For more information or to schedule a show, contact the Rocky Mountain Quilt Museum office at 303-215-9001, Monday-Thursday 9:30am to 4:00pm or email email@example.com

-Hosting organizations 50 miles or more outside the Denver area may be asked to provide mileage and lodging for presenters.
+Hosting organizations 50 miles or more outside the Denver area will be asked to provide lodging for the speaker.